gabrielsoltz/metahub/README.md

 }
 ```

-For this resource type, you get 2 critical events:
+For this resource type, you get two critical events:

-- `CreateSecurityGroup`: Security Group creation
+- `CreateSecurityGroup`: Security Group Creation
 - `AuthorizeSecurityGroupIngress`: Security Group Rule Creation

-You can can add/modify the critical events for each resource type by editing the configuration file: `config/resources.py`
+You can add/modify the critical events for each resource type by editing the configuration file: `config/resources.py`

 # Filtering

-You can filter the findings and resources that you get from Security Hub in different way and you can combine all of them to get exactly what you are looking for, and to then re-use those filters to create alerts.
+You can filter the findings and resources that you get from Security Hub in different ways and combine all of them to get exactly what you are looking for, then re-use those filters to create alerts.

 - [Security Hub Filtering using YAML templates](#security-hub-filtering-using-yaml-templates)
 - [Security Hub Filtering](#security-hub-filtering)